 Registration Manager Dushyan Ashton highlights what registrants need to do to in order to renew their registration for the next two-year cycle.

 Each profession renews their registration during the same period every two years.
-This year nine of our professions will undergo the renewal process.
-You can find a list of the renewal deadline dates for each profession here.
+See our list of renewal deadline dates for more information.

 It is important to make sure that you renew your registration successfully, so you can continue to practise your profession for the next two-year cycle.